 Much of the more recent entries in the series have focused on the devil gene, a genetic power possessed by both Jin and Kazuya, allowing them to transform into more powerful devil forms.
-While Kazuya has already learned to control his devil gene, Jin hasn’t yet and is prone to being taken over by his devil form.
+While Kazuya has already learned to control his devil gene, Jin hasn’t yet and is prone to be taken over by his devil form.

 Tekken 8 gameplay